gutisalex/guddis.dev/content/experiences.md

 - Designed and implemented 3D models using Maya
 - Programmed application logic in C# using Microsoft Visual Studio
 - Collaborated on storyboard development and virtual world creation
+- Optimized 3D rendering performance and VR application responsiveness for smooth user experiences
+- Worked closely with automotive clients to understand requirements and translate them into technical specifications
 - Delivered cutting-edge solutions for automotive industry clients

 ---